-About 70-80% of construction labor will be sourced from local communities and will work on medium scale construction work on rural roads and school buildings.
-Hence potential of health, safety and SEA-SH and GBV risks for villages and schools as project workers/contractors is low to moderate.
-Apart from contractors and the labor workforce, the SMCs, Teachers, Students and Women's Federations will be provided training on supervising and mitigating CHS as well as SEA/SH and GBV risks.
+TRESP will establish an approach to identifying risks and incidents of GBV, in particular sexual exploitation and abuse (SEA) and sexual harassment (SH) that can arise specifically in the context of civil works contracts.
+Apart from contractors and the labour workforce, the SMCs, Teachers, Students and Women's Federations will be provided training on supervising and mitigating CHS as well as SEA/SH and GBV risks.
 Suitable signages will be used at potential risk places.
+Complying with the provisions of ESS 2, the project shall provide separate facilities for labourers including drinking water, washrooms, etc. The project shall ensure the labourers do not use school facilities and shall avoid interaction with students and staff.
 Community Health and Safety, SEA/SH and GBV related incidents will be monitored and reported by PIUs.
 Further, all works, and operations will be planned, designed and implemented to comply with the World Bank Group's Environment, Health and Safety Guidelines (EHSG) and applicable codes and guidelines as per country's regulations to mitigate anticipated impacts in community health and safety.
 Awareness plan on HIV/AIDS and other diseases has been included in the LMP, which has implications on the local community, especially women.